wmo-im/synop2bufr/README.md

 ### Setting Environment Variables

-Before using synop2bufr, you need to set the `BUFR_ORIGINATING_CENTRE` and `BUFR_ORIGINATING_SUBCENTRE` environment variables.
-These variables are used to specify the originating centre and subcentre of the SYNOP messages. **Without these set, the conversion to BUFR will fail.**
+Before using synop2bufr, we highly encourage you to set the `BUFR_ORIGINATING_CENTRE` and `BUFR_ORIGINATING_SUBCENTRE` environment variables.
+These variables are used to specify the originating centre and subcentre of the SYNOP messages. **Without these set, they will default to missing (255).**

 It is recommended that you set these environment variables in the Dockerfile, by editing the following lines with your originating centre and subcentre values: